Ryo-N7/Ryo-N7.github.io/_posts/2019-07-21-user2019-reflections.md

 Toulouse is pretty walkable I didn’t have to use public transportation at all during my stay.
 I think I just about walked every street in the city center!
 Unfortunately, the Musee de Augustins was closed but I was able to visit most of the other sites!
+My favorite sights were the [Couvent des Jacobins](https://www.jacobins.toulouse.fr/) (pictured bottom-left) and the [Musée Saint-Raymond](https://www.saintraymond.toulouse.fr/), an archeological museum full of Roman/Greek/Celtic artifacts!
 Below are some pictures:

 <p float="left" align="center">
 <img src="../assets/2019-07-21-user2019-reflections_files/tour1.PNG" width="49%" />